An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

 Cerebral palsy is a developmental disorder, meaning that it affects individuals at a very young age.
 Children need sufficient nutrition to promote growth and development.
 A healthy diet also improves energy levels and body functions, which can positively affect performance during physical therapy.

-This article will go over nutrient-rich foods to include in a diet for someone with cerebral palsy.
+This article will explain nutrient-rich foods to include in a diet for someone with cerebral palsy.
 But first, let’s discuss various factors than can affect an individual with cerebral palsy’s dietary needs.

 Cerebral Palsy Dietary Needs